cilium/cilium/Documentation/gettingstarted/dns.rst

 - Using patterns (or wildcards) to whitelist a subset of DNS domains
 - Combining DNS, port and L7 rules for restricting access to external service

-In line with our Star Wars theme examples, we will use a simple scenario where the empire's ``mediabot`` pods need access to Twitter for managing the empire's tweets.
+In line with our Star Wars theme examples, we will use a simple scenario where the Empire's ``mediabot`` pods need access to Twitter for managing the Empire's tweets.
 The pods shouldn't have access to any other external service.

 .. parsed-literal::